ooddb/ooddb.github.io/index.md

 We provide train and test splits for each dataset.
 A train split represents the ID (*in-distribution*) data (i.e., the *known* classes), thus, it only contains a subset of the categories of the corresponding test split (which instead includes both ID and OOD samples).\
 More specifically, for each dataset we performed 3 different random divisions of its categories into *known* (ID) and *unknown* (OOD) ones.
 We refer to these 3 splits as **_data orders_** and we provide a train-test split for each one of them.
-(In order to increase the statistical revelance of the results, it is advisable to repeat the evaluation for all 3 *data orders* in the given setting and to average the obtained values.)
+(In order to increase the statistical relevance of the results, it is advisable to repeat the evaluation for all 3 *data orders* in the given setting and to average the obtained values.)

 For more information, see [Datasets]({{site.baseurl}}/datasets/).